 What is Birria

-In the last few years, birria has become all the rage outside of Mexico.
+In the last few years, birria has become quite the popular dish and all the rage outside of Mexico.

-The dish comes from my family’s home state of Jalisco.
-There are many variations to the ingredients used, but it’s hard to go wrong when you’re using dried chiles and a ton of spices.
+Birria comes from the state of Jalisco.
+(Jalisco is my family’s home state.)
+There are many variations to the ingredients used in birria, but it’s hard to go wrong when you’re using dried chiles and a ton of spices.

 The meat is slowly simmered until it’s tender and breaks apart easily.
 Broth or water are added to the meat to simmer it.
 As well as a long list of spices, herbs, dried chiles and seasonings.
 All of these are what give birria it’s unique taste.